We offer several accredited training routes at different levels, to suit the needs of professionals at different stages of their careers.

 This training meets the requirement for accredited training for independent advocates in England.

-This course is offered as a bespoke package, and can be adapted and tailored for different groups, including both adults and young people.
+This course is offered as a bespoke package for groups only.
+It can be adapted and tailored for different audiences, including both adults and young people.

 Please email the NYAS Learning and Development team at email@example.com to find out more.